Phoenixel1/Nanite-Overhaul-2/README.md

 We are recessed form of progenitor (maybe hid from something) (some empire forced this recessed form) (Maybe progenitor created us to be like them but locked our form)\
 Rebeled from progenitor

+## Ascension Crisis

+### What is end goal?

+Super nanite form\
+Class 30-singularity

+### How do we do it?

+Upgrade planet size\
+Megastructure\
+Need to capture certain systems (build megastructure in each?)\
+Research\
+Consume pops

+### What resource do we need?

+Nanites (If large cost, why not just build many ships?
+If small cost, too easy)\
+Living Metal\
+Data Processing Power?\
+Create new resource

+### Why are we a galactic threat?

+Blow up entire systems\
+Consume planets (make them smaller)\
+Dig too deep (causing bad things in galaxy)

+### Who tries to stop us

+Cybrex\
+Contingency\
+Corrupt nanites, cause revolts?\
+Whoever trapped the Tempest slept, wakes up to stop us\
+Machine Fallen Empire\
+Other fallen empires have their own goals?

+### What do we unlock?

+Factory worlds that autobuild ships like tempest\
+Special vassals that give defensive bonuses\
+What new ships would there even be?\
+Cheaper Ships\
+Control centers gain something (more range, more effects)\
+More nanite control ships\
+More starbase cap\
+More income from buildings\
+More income from mining stations\
+All nanite pops produce something - living standards